 Good to know

-Nike Air Max 95 Sneakerboot History
+Nike Air Max 95 Sneakerboot ‘Olive’

 When Tinker Hatfield saw the Pompidou, he immediately recognized it as a good shoe inspiration.
 He toiled and subsequently pitched the idea of carving a window on the midsole so that the inner workings of the shoe--specifically the air packets that provide heel cushioning--will be visible.

 However, his proposal was initially met with animosity.
 Some colleagues raised concerns about the resulting model’s durability.
-Of course, there was that good old conservative notion that the characteristic inner workings of a shoe are best kept hidden.
+Of course, there was that good old conservative notion that the normal inner workings of a shoe are best kept hidden.

 The resistance was so strong that there were already moves to remove him from the design team.
 Fortunately, Tinker Hatfield found an ally in Dave Forland, who was Nike’s Director of Cushioning Innovation at the time.
 The first Air Max was finally released on March 26, 1987, and it revolutionized the way the world would view sneakers.

-Consequently, instead of having just one pair of display windows, it had three pairs: one in its usual place in the rearfoot area, and two small ones in the forefoot area.
+Consequently, instead of having just one pair of display windows, it had three pairs: one in its usual place in the rear foot area, and two small ones in the forefoot area.
 The changes on the upper are also noteworthy.
 It featured a pattern that easily reminded observers of well-developed human rib cage muscles.

 - This shoe has a protective toe cap that is made of waterproof leather.

-- The heel area has a reflective detail that enhances visibility especially during low-light conditions.
+- The heel area has a reflective detail that enhances visibility, especially during low-light conditions.

 - A pull tab in the heel helps with the ease of entry or when taking off the shoe.